Prelf1992/mlops-template-repository/README.md

 * Commit 162: Feat: Clean up database to resolve issue. at 2025-04-16 11:35:55
 * Commit 163: Feat: Optimize performance of UI to support new requirements. at 2025-04-16 12:17:18
 * Commit 164: Refactor: Optimize performance of script to improve user experience. at 2025-04-17 10:17:57
+* Commit 165: Feat: Optimize performance of component for faster execution. at 2025-04-17 17:22:50